fury-gl/fury/docs/source/posts/2019/2019-03-08-release-announcement copy 2.rst

-FURY 0.4.0 Released
+FURY 0.2.0 Released
 ===================

-.. post:: October 29 2019
+.. post:: March 8 2019
    :author: skoudoro
    :tags: fury
    :category: release

-The FURY project is happy to announce the release of FURY 0.4.0!
+The FURY project is happy to announce the release of FURY 0.2.0!
 FURY is a free and open source software library for scientific visualization and 3D animations.

 You can support us by `adding a star <https://github.com/fury-gl/fury/stargazers>`_ on FURY github project.

 The **major highlights** of this release are:

-.. include:: ../../release_notes/releasev0.4.0.rst
+.. include:: ../../release_notes/releasev0.2.0.rst
     :start-after: --------------
     :end-before: Details

-.. note:: The complete release notes is :ref:`available here <releasev0.4.0>`
+.. note:: The complete release notes is :ref:`available here <releasev0.2.0>`

 **To upgrade or install FURY**